Rating: ![]()

 Tenamonya Voyagers is a short, expensive-looking, goofy comedy that parodies itself as well as a mountain of old Japanese pop culture.
 It's distinctive and keeps threatening to turn into something really hilarious, but suffers from comedy overload--too many jokes (half of which will be completely lost on non-Japanese), too little time.
 It's passably fun, but that's all.

-The dub has a more mature-voiced flavor, but is cast reasonably well.
+The dub has a more mature-voiced flavor, and is cast reasonably well.
 The acting is very broad but adequate.
 Sadly, it's not all that funny.
 The problem is that Tenamonya Voyagers is one of those series that can't be translated smoothly into English, let alone spoken English, and there's not much effort to replace the untranslatable jokes with something more dub-friendly.

 That gets at the main issue with the series: Assuming you go for silly parodies, will you think this one is funny, and how many of the jokes will you even notice?

-It never slacks off or waxes dramatic, but it's also not as funny as it should have been, because the rhythm and all-important comic timing are off.
+On one hand you have stuf that's more or less universal: Slapstick, general silliness, and good old-fashioned stupidity.
+Taste means a lot in comedy, but while it never eases up, it's also not as funny as it should have been, because the rhythm and all-important comic timing are off.
 Not to say that the jokes aren't funny, and it gets better toward the end, but the humor suffers from rushed punch lines and time-compressed gags.
-Taste means a lot in comedy so it won't bother everyone, but it let some of the air out for me.
-(Actually, I found it funnier the second time through, since I was more tuned in to the timing.)
+I actually found it funnier the second time through, since I was more tuned-in to the timing.

-Some of the SF send-ups are straightforward--the last episode features a classic "survive the malfunctioning spaceship before it crashes into something" trek loaded with outright stupid challenges.
+Next up are parodies of all things sci-fi.
+Some of the send-ups are straightforward--the last episode features a classic "survive the malfunctioning spaceship before it crashes into something" trek loaded with outright stupid challenges.
 Elsewhere classic sci-fi scenes are juxtaposed with old-movie standbys.
 For example, after a massive space battle, the police chief boards a criminal battleship in a Japanese police car flanked by huge spider mechs as part of a riff on '70s crime dramas.

 To go with that, the Japanese dialogue is loaded with puns, old pop culture references, funny gangster accents, and general goofiness (children's games and silly ways of saying things).
 If you don't speak Japanese (and well at that), all but a handful of these will go right by you.
 The subtitles cover a few of the dialogue-based jokes (a word game, for example), but the translators let most of it slide (including that same word game in another scene).